 How has your experience of teaching been at Habib University?

-EA: I am glad that I had an opportunity to teach here since I find a good environment at the campus.
-It is quite self-contained in a way.
-You have access to almost anything and everything and it is reachable for everyone, for instance in terms of accessibility to facilities and people.
+EA: I am glad that I had an opportunity to teach here since I liked the environment at the campus very much.
+The campus of Habib university is quite self-contained in a way: at the campus you have access to almost everything for both education, sports and some more leisurely activities and the facilities are available for everyone.
 The community is friendly and cooperative and you can easily interact with each other.
-I also found students to be inquisitive for knowledge and very motivated to be here, which is a good thing.
-They know why they are here and most of them do understand what they are doing.
-Even I learnt several new things from them.
-I can see a strive for knowledge here and I hope they succeed in achieving their goals of keeping themselves content in their lives, knowing who they are, and how do they understand the world.
-With respect to Cryptography, when I had graduated, my professor told us that our title is also an obligation towards society in general.
-Having particular knowledge is not only about pushing boundaries but it is also a responsibility in terms of how you are going to push these boundaries and in what ways, and to also analyze the huge societal impact of your research.
-It is very important to carry some kind of moral duty and obligation particularly in our field of research where things can be highly misused and abused.
-We should carry some accountability as knowledgeable people.
+I also found students to be very inquisitive for knowledge and very motivated to be here.
+Students seemed to know why they are here and most of them do understand what they are doing and want to do.
+I also learnt new things from them.
+I can see a strive for knowledge here and I hope the students succeed in achieving their goals, keep themselves content in their lives, and are always aware of their impact in the world.
+With respect to Cryptography, when I had graduated, my professor told us that our Dr. title is not only an honor but also an obligation towards society.
+Gaining and striving for knowledge is not only about pushing boundaries but it is also a responsibility in terms of how you are going to do this, and how this is going to influence society.
+It is very important to carry some kind of moral duty and obligation particularly in our field of research where information can be highly misused and abused.

 Talking about living and teaching in Pakistan, are there any interesting memories you would like to share with us?

 EA: I found Pakistani people to be very welcoming and accommodating.
 It has been an amazing experience for me.
-However, I always had some ‘security issues’ in mind.
+I admit I had to be more careful in my movements outside of campus but it all has been a very enriching and joyful experience overall.

 What is it that you like to do in your free time?